A smiling boy hugs a puppy

 It got me thinking about what my kindness practise would look like.

-So I started a list in my journal, looked at it every morning for a week, and came up with a list that works for me.
+I started a list in my journal, looked at it every morning for a week, and came up with something that works for me.
 Then I started filling in why they work, or why I included them in my list.
 If you’ve been thinking about how to be kinder, how to break out of the toxic masculinity box and be a real mensch, it’s not a bad exercise to go through.

 Here’s my list.
 Drop your suggestions in the comments if you want.